dibyendumajumdar/programming/paxos.md

    value of the highest such proposal number, instead of the value it originally wanted to get agreement on.

    > This is how Paxos ensures that a new `proposer` learns of the last consensus value.
 Because the promises
-     are from a majority, it follows that at least one response will have the last known consensus value and the highest proposal number seen prior to `n`.
+     are from a majority, it follows that at least one response will contain the last known consensus value and the highest proposal number seen prior to `n`.

 3. If none of the promises contained a proposal number / value then the proposer should propose the value it wanted to.

-4. Proposer now broadcasts the chosen value and proposal number to all processes in an `accept` message.
+4. Proposer now broadcasts its value and proposal number `n` to all processes in an `accept` message.

 5. Processes that receive `accept` message must accept the proposal and the value iif they have not promised to ignore proposal number `n`.
-They must store the accepted value and proposal number in persistent storage before replying.
+If accepting, they must store the accepted value and proposal number in persistent storage before replying.

 6. Once the proposer receives an ack to its `accept` message from a majority of processes it can consider the value chosen.